Alejandro-Cardozo/guita/README.md

 <img width=1034 height=500 src="src/images/Screenshot.png" alt="Project overview"></a>

-You can make changes in the components and pages folder.
+You can make changes in the components and pages folders.
 Run `npm run dev` to see in the browser all the changes that you do in the page.

 ## Deployment <a name = "deployment"></a>